 Many printers from Epson, Canon and Hewlett-Packard come with instructions to NOT install the software that comes with them on CDs.
 Rather, the instructions say, get the software from Apple, and indeed that is excellent advice.
 Apple long ago tired of waiting for printer manufacturers to provide software compatible with each new version of OS X, so they started doing it themselves, and on the whole this has been a good thing for Mac users.

 - Connect printer to Mac with USB cable (or wirelessly)

 - Choose System Preferences from the Apple menu, then click on Print & Scan

 - Click the “+” at bottom left of the Print & Scan preference pane

 - Let Apple deliver the software over the internet (totally automatically)

 It almost always works.
 But sometimes it just won’t.
 Usually the failure happens when getting the software from Apple: everything seems to be proceeding apace when all of a sudden, during the download, a message pops up saying something about the software not being available, and to “Please try again later.”
 Try later all you want, but once you see that message it is NEVER going to work.
 Never, that is, unless you know what to do next.

 The trouble is, resetting the printing system wipes out all of the printers in your Print & Scan Preference Pane.
-Here’s what mine looked like before I Control-clicked in the printer list area (outlined in red here for you):
+You can see what mine looked like before I Control-clicked in the printer list area (three printers).